vstinner/misc/cpython/pep-core_dev_process.rst

   the first iteration.
 Or, if the code isn't good at the first iteration, the author is able to figure it out by themselves and doesn't rush merge it.
-Of course, nobody is perfect, which is why non-trivial code written by core developers ideally goes through a review phase anyway.
-But a general sense of what is "in good state for review/merging" vs. "just a draft I'm working on" is indeed preferrable.
+Of course, nobody is perfect, which is why non-trivial code was written by core developers ideally goes through a review phase anyway.
+But a general sense of what is "in a good state for review/merging" vs. "just a draft I'm working on" is indeed preferrable.